 1. They are bold new thinkers

 Establishing a new medical school is a bold move.
 Although a new medical school will select the very best elements of a traditional medical education, they are also free to develop their own ideas that improve the education and experience of their students.
-These are often concepts that are not available at traditional medical schools, such as offering an enhanced management and leadership components in their curriculum or taking a high percentage of international students compared to the UK average like Aston Medical School have chosen to do.
+These are often concepts that are not available at traditional medical schools, such as offering an opportunity to enhance your leadership capabilities through a certificate in Health Leadership.

 2. Benefiting from the experience and facilities of the university itself

 Often, new medical schools are founded within well-established universities that will have excellent track records within their existing subject areas.
 They may even offer subjects close to medicine like optometry, pharmacy, biomedical science, audiology or biology.
 The university will already have a good reputation, facilities and resources – all of which will be of benefit to students who are studying within the new school.